 - Intestinal yeast imbalance

 - Mental/emotional issues.
 Mental and emotional issues in our lives affect our eating habits and our relationship with food.
-For many people, it is necessary to address this component of health in order to attain permanent weight loss.
+For many people, it is necessary to address this component of health in order to attain weight loss.

 Natural Approaches for Permanent Weight Loss

-Naturopathic medicine provides natural, safe, and effective options for a healthy diet and lifestyle which promotes permanent weight loss.
+Naturopathic medicine provides natural, safe, and effective options for a healthy diet and lifestyle which promotes weight loss.

 Change your Approach to Weight Loss